African traditional medicine: Colonial era

 Modern science has considered methods of traditional knowledge as primitive and under colonial rule some traditional medical practices were outlawed.
 During this time, attempts were also made to control the sale of herbal medicines.
 For example, after Mozambique gained independence in 1975, attempts to control traditional medicine went as far as sending diviner-healers to re-education camps.
 As colonialism and Christianity spread through Africa, colonialists built general hospitals and Christian missionaries built private ones, with the hopes of making headway against widespread diseases.
 However, little was done to investigate the legitimacy of the traditional medical practices, despite the obvious role that the traditional healers played in the basic health needs of their communities; the colonial authorities along with doctors and health practitioners continued to shun their contributions.
 It was also believed that during times of conflict people were more likely to resort to supernatural explanations and would seek treatment involving the supernatural.

 Modern period

 For various reasons, in the late 20th century the traditional systems of medical care in developing countries underwent a major revival.
 These countries also realized that modern health care systems and the technologies that they are dependent on are not locally manufactured and maintained thus making them expensive and rendering the population dependent on supply-chains that might be erratic or politicised.
 Due to this, interest in integrating traditional African medicine into the continent's national health care systems has increased and the use of traditional medicinal plants is being encouraged in some countries.
-An African healer embraced this concept by starting a 48-bed hospital, the first of its kind, in Kwa-Mhlanga, South Africa, which combines traditional African methods with other alternative medical practices such as homeopathy, iridology, and traditional Asian medicine.